-Section 645.010 is drawn from 1981 Model State APA § Comment.
-It provides that the presiding officer may grant the petition to intervene if a party satisfies the standards of the section.
-Subdivision (c) confers standing on a petitioner to intervene petitioner's demonstrating that the "legal rights, privileges, or immunities may be substantially affected by . . . !! proceeding However, subdivision (d) imposes the further limitation that the presiding officer may grant the petition for intervention only on determining that "the interests of justice and the orderly and prompt conduct of the proceedings will not be impaired by allowing the intervention."
-The presiding officer is thus required to weigh the impact of the proceedings on the legal rights, etc. of the petitioner for intervention (subdivision (c)) against the interests of justice and the need for orderly and prompt proceedings (subdivision (d)).
+Comment.
+Section 645.010 is drawn from 1981 Model State APA § 4-209(a).
+It provides that the presiding officer must grant the motion to intervene if a party satisfies the standards of the section.
+Subdivision (c) confers standing on an applicant to intervene on demonstrating that the applicant's "legal rights, duties, privileges, or immunities may be substantially affected by the proceeding".
+However, subdivision (d) imposes the further limitation that the presiding officer may grant the motion for intervention only on determining that "the interests of justice and the orderly and prompt conduct of the proceedings will not be impaired by allowing the intervention."
+The presiding officer is thus required to weigh the impact of the proceedings on the legal rights, etc. of the applicant for intervention (subdivision (c)) against the interests of justice and the interests of justice and the need for orderly and prompt proceedings (subdivision (d)).

-§ 645,020.
+§ 645.020.
 Conditions on intervention

 645.020.
-If a petitioner qualifies for intervention, the presiding officer may impose conditions on the intervenor's participation in the proceedings, either at the time that intervention is granted or at any subsequent time.
+If an applicant qualifies for intervention, the presiding officer may impose conditions on the intervenor's participation in the proceedings, either at the time that intervention is granted or at any subsequent time.
 Conditions may include the following:

-- (a) Limiting the intervenor's participation to designated issues in which the intervenor has a particular interest demonstrated by the petition. - (b) Limiting or excluding the use of discovery, cross-examination, and other procedures involving the intervenor so as to promote the orderly and prompt conduct of the proceedings. - (c) Requiring two or more intervenors to combine their presentations of evidence and argument, cross-examination, discovery, and other participation in the proceedings. - (d) Limiting or excluding the intervenor's participation in settlement negotiations.
+(a) Limiting the intervenor's participation to designated issues in which the intervenor has a particular interest demonstrated by the motion. (b) Limiting or excluding the use of discovery, cross-examination, and other procedures involving the intervenor so as to promote the orderly and prompt conduct of the proceedings.

-Gomment.
+(c) Requiring two or more intervenors to combine their presentations of evidence and argument, cross-examination, discovery, and other participation in the proceedings.

+(d) Limiting or excluding the intervenor's participation in settlement negotiations.

+Comment.
 Section 645.020 is drawn from 1981 Model State APA § 4-209(c).
 This section, authorizing the presiding officer to impose conditions on the intervenor's participation in the proceedings, is intended to permit the presiding officer to facilitate reasonable involvement of intervenors without subjecting the proceedings to unreasonably burdensome or repetitious presentations.